 Here you can see which cookies have been written to your computer along with the ability to DELETE all of them.
-That’s something I would strongly consider.
-Remember, however, that there are some benefits with these cookies.
+That’s something we strongly recommend.
+Remember, however, that there are some benefits to these cookies.
 If you frequent sites that use this technology (and many do) you will be deleting some of your settings with those sites and you may have to re-enter text each time you visit.

-Even if you deleted the cookies that have already been written to your computer, you’ll need to keep new cookies from being written as well.
+Even if you deleted the cookies that have already been written to your computer, you may want to keep new cookies from being written as well.
 Luckily, Adobe has created a way to do that:

-If everything goes according to plan, you should be seeing something that looks like this:
+If everything goes according to plan, you should see something that looks like this:

-Here are some other tools if you want 3rd party help with managing or controlling Flash cookies:
+Here are some other tools if you want 3rd party help with managing or controlling Flash supercookies:

 Flash Cookie Storage Locations

 You can always go to the directory where the cookies are stored and remove them manually.
 It’s not a permanent solution – new cookies will get created in the future – but it works.